Easy

 Ingredients

-The White Russian is a decadent dessert cocktail that has captivated cocktail enthusiasts for decades.
+The White Russian is a decadent dessert cocktail that has captivated cocktail lovers for decades.
+Smooth, velvety, and rich, it’s the go-to after-dinner drink and a perfect nightcap.

 How To Make a WHITE RUSSIAN COCKTAIL